CrystalFerrai/UeSaveGame/readme.md

 1. UeSaveGame: This is the main library.
 2. UeSaveGame.Json: This is an optional library that provides json serialization for save game data.

+The Json library has NuGet dependencies, so be sure to either run `dotnet restore` or "Restore NuGet Packages" from the Visual Studio solution context menu.

 ## How to use - Main library

 WARNING: Several parts of the library remain unimplemented.
 Things are only implemented when they are encountered in some game's save file.
 There is a chance that the library will fail to load or properly save a file from a game it has not yet been tested on.